 A: Yes, corrected age is passed back by the API, if a gestational age is included in the request.

 NOTE: The API can only correct for gestational age if a gestational age has been supplied!

 This correction is applied up to the corrected age of 1 year for preterm children born above 32 weeks, and to the corrected age of 2 years for preterm children born below 32 weeks, which is accepted standard practice among paediatricians.

-A: The API has validation and error handling for out-of-range requests, but it is good practice for the front-end software to also reject input values that are out of range since this feedback can be shown to the user, by the application.
+A: The API has validation and error handling for out-of-range requests, but it is good practice for the front-end software to also reject input values outside the valid range since the user will receive immediate feedback from your application.

 A: Yes, we have included one in our source code: Validation Constants.
-This is what is used internally to validate API inputs and also used by the internal
+This is used internally to validate API inputs, as well as by the internal

 rcpchgrowth Python module to validate inputs to the

 Q: Would it be good enough to plot the returned centile values on a pre-prepared image of a growth chart?